 - Overall, AMP remains in a strong position.
 AMP has a proven track record of navigating tougher times and will continue to do so.
 From a financial perspective, rising interest rates will act as an offset to compressed markets as we move through the year.
 AMP continues to generate strong returns and substantial free cash flow.
 In the quarter, AMP returned $600 million to shareholders and is on track to return 90% of adjusted operating earnings to shareholders in 2022.

-To learn more visit – Ameriprise Financial Reports Second Quarter 2022 Results
+To learn more about Ameriprise financial earnings, visit – Ameriprise Financial Reports Second Quarter 2022 Results

 Investment banking services offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Company, LLC, 28601 Chagrin Blvd, Suite 400, Woodmere, OH 44122 (440) 354-3230